Phonics: Russia

 observers report that the Russian system in beginning reading is "strictly phonetic".
 However, there are no separate phonics lessons, drill periods, drill books, exercises or "gadgets" as one might have seen in typical US schools.
 Instead, each new letter-sound is introduced at once in meaningful words the children can pronounce as soon as they know the sound of the new letter.
 There are no "blending" of the sounds, or "crutches" such as equating the sound of /s/ with a snake.
 Instead, "all learning is by eye and ear in tandem", and the association is formed solely between the printed symbol and its sound.
 And finally, each lesson makes use of exercises to confirm comprehension.

-Amongst 50 countries, the Russian Federation achieved the highest score (581) in Reading Literacy for students in their fourth year of school according to the 2016 Progress in International Reading Literacy Study (PIRLS).
+Among 50 countries, the Russian Federation achieved the highest score (581) in Reading Literacy for students in their fourth year of school according to the 2016 Progress in International Reading Literacy Study (PIRLS).

 Singapore

 Singapore has a diverse language environment with four official languages including English which is the language of education and administration.
 Bilingualism is the "cornerstone" of the education system where students learn both English and their own mother tongue language in school.
 99% of children attend preschool education (as early as 18 months of age) although it is not compulsory in Singapore.

 The 2001 English Language Syllabus of Singapore advocated "a balance between decoding and meaning-based instruction ... phonics and whole language".
 However, a review in 2006 advocated for a "systematic" approach.
 The subsequent syllabus, in 2010, had no mention of whole language and recommended a balanced, interactive and comprehensive reading programme.
 It refers to Learning to Read: The Great Debate by Jeanne Chall (1967) and the National Reading Panel (2000) both of which supported systematic phonics; and the International Literacy Association (2005) that supported balanced instruction saying phonics is "necessary but insufficient".

 The syllabus for 2010 advocates for a balance between "systematic and explicit instruction" and "a rich language environment".
 It called for increased instruction in oral language skills together with phonemic awareness and the key decoding elements of synthetic phonics, analytic phonics and analogy phonics.
 Specifically, it advocated for instruction in phonic's areas such as word families and rimes (e.g., jumps and jumped; bite and kite), segmenting and blending (e.g., /k/, /æ/, /t/= cat), vowels, consonants and syllables.
 And finally, it called for instruction in word study, grammar, vocabulary, writing and comprehension.

 Singapore received the second highest reading score (576) after the Russian Federation (581) in the 2016 PIRLS report on grade four students.